orlov0562/TR-Logic-Image-Uploader/README.md

 ```

 ## OS signals
-The API support SIGTERM, SIGHUP signals from OS if pcntl php module loaded and pcntl_async_signals, pcntl_signal functions enabled.
+The API support `SIGTERM`, `SIGHUP` signals from OS if pcntl php module loaded and `pcntl_async_signals`, `pcntl_signal` functions enabled.
 You can check this requirements with cli command
 ```
 php artisan req:check
 ```